actoron/jadex/docs/mkdocs-ng/docs/tutorials/bdiv3/04 Using Beliefs.md

 The function of making things beliefs is that the agent becomes aware of changes of these elements.
 This means that is the value of a belief is set to a new value the agent recognizes this change and can act according to this change.

+TODO: field sample
+TODO: only interfaces allowed in case of List, Set, Map!!

 Exercise C1 - Belief Triggering Plan
 -------------------------------------------------